 IJoEM Emerging Markets Prize

-The International Journal of Emerging Markets (IJoEM) sponsors the IJoEM Emerging Markets Prize – awarded for the best paper in the Emerging Markets (or equivalent) track presented at the EIBA Annual Conference.
+The International Journal of Emerging Markets (IJoEM) published by Emerald sponsors the IJoEM Emerging Markets Prize – awarded for the best paper in the Emerging Markets (or equivalent) track presented at the EIBA Annual Conference.
+The sponsorship of this money prize (to accompany one of the existing EIBA Conference Track Best Paper Awards) is gratefully acknowledged.
 Winners of the IJoEM Prize are officially announced at the EIBA Annual Conference award ceremony.
-The first IJoEM Prize was awarded at the EIBA 2006 (Fribourg) conference.
+The first IJoEM Prize was awarded at the EIBA 2006 Fribourg conference.

-NOTE: The IJoEM Prize was discontinued in 2013 by the publisher (Emerald) but was resurrected in 2017.
-For more info on International Journal of Emerging Markets, click here.
+NOTE: The IJoEM Prize was discontinued in 2013 but resurrected in 2017.
+Information on International Journal of Emerging Markets is available here.

 Wlamir Gonçalves XAVIER, Rosilene MARCON & Rodrigo BANDEIRA DE MELLO

 Minor government ownership: Evidence from Brazil.

 Andreja JAKLIČ, Anže BURGER & Aljaž KUNCIC (University of Ljubljana, Slovenia)

 New strategies of new exporters: Forget the Uppsala internationalization model to survive.